Stability of Sobolev inequalities on Riemannian manifolds with Ricci curvature lower bounds: Compactness of extremizing sequences

 where we used the Bishop-Gromov inequality.
-Since $\lim_n(A_n+B_n)=A+B>0$ we also obtain $\liminf_n \mu_n(B_1(y_n))>0.$ Therefore up to a not relabelled subsequence, the spaces $Y_n$ pmGH converge to a pointed $\RCD(K,N)$ space $(Y,\rho,\mu,y)$.
+Since $\lim_n(A_n+B_n)=A+B>0$ we also obtain $\liminf_n \mu_n(B_1(y_n))>0.$ Therefore up to a not relabelled subsequence, the spaces $Y_n$ pmGH converge to a pointed $\RCD(0,N)$ space $(Y,\rho,\mu,y)$.
 Moreover, the stability of the Sobolev inequalities \cite[Lemma 4.1]{NobiliViolo21} ensures that $Y$ supports a Sobolev inequality as in \eqref{eq:convention} with constants $A,B$.
 This settles point i).

 { {\sc Step 2}}.
 From now on we assume to have fixed a realization of the convergence in a proper metric space $(\Z,\sfd)$ (as in Section \ref{sec:conv}).
 Let $\nu_n \coloneqq |u_n|^{2^*}\mu_n \in \PP(\Z)$.
-From Lemma \ref{lem:ConcComp1} we have that, up to a subsequence, (exactly) one of cases i),ii),iii) in the statement of Lemma \ref{lem:ConcComp1} holds.
+Moreover we will denote by $B_r(z)$, $z \in \Z,$ and by $B_r^n(y)$, $y \in \Y_n,$ respectively the balls in $(\Z,\sfd)$ and in $(\Y_n,\rho_n)$, recalling that we are identifying $(\Y_n,\rho_n)$ as a subset of $(\Z,\sfd).$ From Lemma \ref{lem:ConcComp1} we have that, up to a subsequence, (exactly) one of cases i),ii),iii) in the statement of Lemma \ref{lem:ConcComp1} holds.
 We claim i) (i.e.\ compactness) occurs.
 First, notice that vanishing as in case ii) cannot occur:

 Thus, it remains to exclude the dichotomy case iii).
 Suppose by contradiction that iii) of Lemma \ref{lem:ConcComp1} holds for some $\lambda \in (0,1)$ (with $\lambda \ge \limsup_{n}\sup_z \nu_n(B_R(z))$ for all $R>0$), sequences $R_n\uparrow \infty$, $(z_n)\subset \Z$ and measures $\nu_n^1,\nu_n^2$ with $\supp (\nu_n^1) \subset B_{R_n}(z_n)$ and $\supp (\nu_n^2) \subset \Z\setminus B_{10R_n}(z_n)$.
 We claim first that $\supp (\nu_n^1) \subset B_{3R_n}(y_n)$ and $\supp (\nu_n^2) \subset \Z\setminus B_{4R_n}(y_n)$.
 Indeed $\lambda \ge \limsup_n \nu_n(B_1(y_n)) = 1-\eta$ and Since $\nu_n(B_1(y_n))=1-\eta$ and $\eta<1/2$, this implies that for $n$ large enough $B_{R_n}(z_n) \cap B_1(y_n) \neq 0$, which implies the claim, provided $R_n\ge 1.$